Wombo

 Wombo (stylized as WOMBO) is a Canadian tech startup centered around AI.
 Their flagship product is an app titled Dream, released in 2021, that has features such as using a provided selfie to create a deepfake of a person, text to image generation, and more.

 Company

 Wombo was founded by Ben-Zion Benkhin.
-Based in Toronto, the company produces generative artificial intelligence entertainment apps which have surpassed more than 200 million downloads as of 2024.
+Based in Toronto, the company produces generative AJ entertainment apps which have surpassed more than 200 million downloads as of 2024.

 In March 2021, Wombo launched its first app, also called Wombo, which generated lip-sync videos from user selfies.
 The company also launched a text-to-image generator app called Wombo Dream in October 2021.
 In 2023, the company shut down its original app due to copyright issues, and they launched Wombo Meme, a tool for creating memes from selfies.

 WOMBO Dream

 Dream is an image and video generation app powered by Stable Diffusion.
 It can be used to create images from text using a variety of style presets.
 It can also generate a deepfake using 5-10 images of source material.

 The app includes a premium tier, which gives users priority processing time and no in-app ads.

 Wombo processes images in the cloud.
 CEO Ben-Zion Benkhin says that all user data is deleted after 24 hours.